 Online giving options give these members a chance to give on their terms.
 They can make occasional donations or set up a schedule, so they never forget.
 It’s a great way to boost tithing and take advantage of technology for your church.

 Tithe.ly is designed to increase online giving through a free mobile giving app, online and text giving.
-You can also process gifts in batch as an admin and record cash/check donations, making it simple to generate and send out end-of-year statements for your donors complete giving.
+Thier commitment to customer service, fantastic software tools, and low fees give them the top spot on our list.
 There are no setup or subscription fees to deal with, making it a more affordable giving solution for churches.
 You only pay 2.9% plus $0.30 per transaction for accepting cards and 1% plus $0.30 per transaction for ACH/bank account giving.
 There is even an option for donors to “cover the fees” and allow them to add the fee amount to their donation, making it free for churches.
 Check out their church mobile giving guide if you’re looking to learn more about how churches are engaging the mobile generation.

 Kindrid is a robust giving platform used by some of the largest churches in the world.
 They have roots as a text giving platform, but now offer a full suite of online giving options under their give.church brand.
 While there are no start-up costs, Kindrid does cost $45 per month.
 Kindrid can process both credit card transactions at 2.5% and ACH transfers at 0.5% making it a great option for growing churches.